Western Animation: Donald Duck

 - An usual, effective resource that Donald uses to punish his nephews with when they’re too bratty to endure.
 However, very rarely is the bottom reddening directly shown; it’s mostly implied, with him frenetically chasing the trio while holding a tree’s branch.
 (He couldn’t use a belt for obvious reasons)

-- He is shown spanking the snot out of Junior in Bellboy Donald (complete with an Evil Laugh), though considering what the little brat put him through, it's still rather amusing to watch.
+- He is shown spanking the snot out of Junior in Bellboy Donald (complete with an Evil Laugh and sharp teeth in his beak), though considering what the little brat put him through, it's still rather amusing to watch.

 - Duck Dastardly Stops to Cheat: It happens twice in the comic story In the Swim.
 Don has the lead -by far- in a swimming race against his nephews.
 Not having enough fun, he stops to put mosquito oil, tickly shavings and laundry starch on their way.
 Unsatisfied, he swims back to their point and (hiding his newly rented submarine) bets he can still beat them while underwater.
 Of course he does!...not.